kayabaNerve/full-chain-membership-proofs/README.md

 # Curve Trees

-This branch hots a curve trees proof of concept, built with the explicit goal of being transformed into an deployable library.
+This branch hosts a curve trees proof of concept, built with the explicit goal of being transformed into an deployable library.

 The crypto libraries are largely copied from Serai.
 Unique to this effort are: